 Fishing deckhand, sandwich maker, florist, barista, bank teller, public radio development director… at every single job I wondered - am I honestly making the world a better place by mindlessly clocking in and out every day?

-I despised being confined to a 9-5 box and only having a few hours of my own every day.
-I despised being micro-managed, having to check my work schedule before booking a vacation, and trying to “look busy” when I'd finished all my work before my shift was over.
-(HONESTLY IS THERE ANYTHING STUPIDER THAN THIS?!)
+I despised being confined to a 9-5 box and only having a few hours of my own every week.
+I hated being micro-managed, limiting my vacation days, and, worst of all, pretending to look busy when I'd finished all my work before my shift was over.

-Which is why it's SO FRUSTRATING that your business isn't bringing you happiness!
-You're working in an industry you love.
-Your schedule is pretty full.
-Your clients are nice… but as painful as it is to admit, you actually feel trapped in this business you built.
+Which is why it's SO FRUSTRATING that your business isn't bringing you happiness.
+You're working in an industry you love, your schedule is pretty full, and your clients are nice… but as painful as it is to admit, you actually feel trapped in this business you built.